Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Of course, this is primarily due to the hard work of the team and their on-the-ground coaches: Andrew Moon, Brandon Benjamin, and head coach Elizabeth Smiley.

-I helped the students across 31 virtual coaching sessions from November to April.
+I served as an outside coach.
+I worked with the students across 31 virtual coaching sessions from November through April.

 Art imitates life.